 An Improved Search Experience at the Library of Virginia coming in June: New Online Catalog System & Registration Process

-On June 5, 2019, the Library of Virginia will begin using a new online catalog and collection discovery system that will improve the user experience, including:
+On June 5, 2019, the Library of Virginia began using a new online catalog and collection discovery system meant to improve the user experience, including:

 - A more modern, intuitive, and user-friendly design, similar to other library catalogs and major online platforms;